myselfRaifMondal/Derivative-Pricing/README.md

 # Derivative-Pricing
 In computational finance and risk management, several numerical methods (e.g., finited differences, fourier methods, and Monte Carlo simulation) are commonly used for the valuation of financial derivatives.

+The Black-Scholes formula is probably one of the most widely cited and used models in derivative pricing.
+Numerous variations and extensions of this formula are used to price many kinds of financial derivatives.
+However, the model is based on several assumptions.
+It assumes a specific form of movement for the derivative price, namely a Geometric Brownian Motion (GBM).
+It also assumes a conditional payment at maturity of the option and economic constraints, such as no-arbitrage.
+Several other derivate pricing models have similarly impractical model assumptions.
+Finance practitioners are well aware that these assumptions are violated in practice, and prices from these models are further adjusted using practitioner judgement.